Default Image

 No free throws will be awarded.

-No player fouls out; however, coaches are encouraged to teach and remind players about overly aggressive play including illegal ball screens.
+No player fouls out; however, coaches are encouraged to teach and remind players about overly

-3 BOYS 3rd GRADE LEAGUE
+3 BOYS 3rd/4th GRADE LEAGUE

 Will play full-court 4-on-4 games.

 Emphasis will be placed on skills development.
-Scores will be kept however, CLEARED TO ZERO AT THE END OF EACH QUARTER.
+Scores will be kept however, CLEARED TO

 All players may be afforded the opportunity to play all positions.

-All players will play the same amount; coaches are encouraged to substitute freely to accommodate this rule.
-Some younger players cannot play a continuous quarter; feel free to substitute them in and out as needed.
+All players will play the same amount; coaches are encouraged to substitute freely to

 Ball size is 28.5 inches for boys.

 Defense is man-to-man only for the entire game.
-Players will “match up” prior to the start of each quarter.
-No back court defense is allowed at any time.
+Players will “match up” prior to the start of

 No stealing on a dribble.
 Steals can only occur on passes.

-No player fouls out; however, coaches are encouraged to teach and remind players about overly aggressive play including illegal ball screens.
+No player fouls out; however, coaches are encouraged to teach and remind players about overly

 4 GIRLS 2nd/3rd GRADE LEAGUE